Is Aircall the best VoIP phone solution for your business?

 As your team grows, Quo can easily scale with you, with plans starting at just $15 per user per month.
 And additional numbers are only $5 per number per month.
 Not only is it simple to add new users, but once you do, your team can share numbers and use internal threads to collaborate behind the scenes.

-One more reason to choose OpenPhone instead of Aircall: AI features.
-Quo includes its AI features, including AI call tags and AI-suggested contacts, in its plans.
+One more reason to choose Quo instead of Aircall: AI features.
+Quo offers its AI features, including AI call tags and AI-suggested contacts, in its plans.
 Aircall forces you to purchase its AI Assist add-on to make use of its AI features.
-Quo’s AI voice agent, Sona, is also more cost-effective than Aircall’s AI Voice Agent add-on.
-Sona bills businesses for every call it handles, while Aircall’s Voice Agent bills businesses for every minute it’s on the phone.
+Quo’s AI voice agent, Sona, is also more scalable than Aircall’s AI voice agent add-on.
+Sona bills businesses for every call it handles, while Aircall’s AI voice agent bills businesses for every minute it’s on the phone.

 You can see for yourself how easy Quo is to use with a free seven-day trial.